 Ślipiński and Pakaluk (1991) discuss two potentially important morphological characters with respect to C.S. phylogeny: (1) number of abdominal spiracles in adults (five vs. seven), and (2) degree of closure of mesocoxal cavities (open vs. closed laterally by meso- and metasternum).
 When they mapped these two binary characters on their intuitive phylogeny for the C.S., both characters were rendered homoplasious.
 Interestingly, when these two characters are mapped on our tree a posteriori, the spiracular character is homoplasious but the mesocoxal cavity character is not.
 All taxa comprising clade 42 (Fig. 1) have the mesocoxal cavities open while those taxa belonging to clade 16 (Fig. 1) have the mesocoxal cavities closed.
-Our topology supports seven abdominal spiracles as the plesio-
+Our topology supports seven abdominal spiracles as the

 Fig. 1.
 Strict consensus of two most parsimonious trees found in the TNT analysis using the concatenated static alignments of the 18S and 28S data (length = 8175; CI = 0.329; and RI = 0.545).
 Taxonomic names in quotation represent paraphyletic taxa.
 The series of shaded or unshaded boxes beneath each node reflect the general amount of branch support (1st and 2nd boxes), partition congruence (3rd box), and concordance with both the POY (4th box) and Bayesian (5th box) topologies.
 Full shading indicates a bootstrap value \geq 75, a Bremer support \geq 10, overall character congruence among the 18S and 28S partitions (Yes), the presence of that node in the POY tree, and the presence of that node in the Bayesian tree (present) for boxes 1-5, respectively.
-An unshaded box indicates either a bootstrap value \leq 75, a Bremer support \leq 10, overall character conflict among the 18S and 28S partitions (no), or the absence of that node in the POY tree and Bayesian tree (not present).
-When the third to fifth boxes are half shaded, it indicates a missing data partition (NA), an unresolved node in the POY tree, or an unresolved node in the Bayesian tree (unresolved), respectively.
+An unshaded box indicates either a bootstrap value <75, a Bremer support <10, overall character conflict among the 18S and 28S partitions (no), or the absence of that node in the POY tree, or an unresolved node in the Bayesian tree (unresolved), respectively.
 Nodes are numbered and exact bootstrap, Bremer, and partitioned Bremer support values are given in Table 2.